AslamThachapalli/foodiee_app/README.md

 - **GetX** is used for routing.
 > Freezed, Get_It, Injectable and much more is used to fire this app.

-Feel free to browse through the code and explore the app.
+Feel free to browse the code and explore the app.